BenMorris90s/wedding-site-services/README.md

 This is a work in progress exercise to create a website capable of receiving wedding guest RSVPs and dietary requirements, as well as the location and date of the wedding venue.

-I am working on this in my spare time primarily in order to gain a familiarity with Go, which I have not used in a professional capacity.
+I am working on this in my spare time primarily in order to gain a familiarity with Go.

 ## Project Requirements